 Hansel and Gretel gathered their skipping stones in the bags of gold and made their way home.

-Their father welcomed them home and apologized for letting their mother’s wickedness overcome him.
+Their father welcomed them home and apologized for letting their mother’s selfishness overcome him.
+They took care of him with pity until his death from a slower, more subtle, and unfortunately more painful food poisoning shortly after.

-They lived in happiness for the rest of their days sharing their newfound wealth with the land and, of course, skipping stones in the lake half a mile over while feeding their naughty bird breadcrumbs.
+The two siblings lived in happiness together for the rest of their days sharing their newfound wealth with the land and, of course, skipping stones in the lake half a mile over while feeding their naughty bird breadcrumbs.